Please ensure Javascript is enabled for purposes of website accessibility

 What are the benefits of early-childhood music education?

-• Gives the child a head start and serves as an important link to future success.
+• Gives the child a head start and serves as an important link to future success and future music lessons.

 • Enhances brain development through proven, positive effects of music.